usanorth811/pelicancorp/index.md

 # PelicanCorp Cutover
 {: .fs-9 }

-Underground Service Alert of Northern CA & NV will cutover to the new Pelican System on September 2, 2022.
-Use the information on this site to prepare for the transition prior to the cutover date.
+Underground Service Alert of Northern CA & NV will cutover to the new Pelican System later this year.
+Use the information on this site to prepare for the transition.
 {: .fs-6 .fw-300 }

 ---